Water Jelly (Aequorea victoria)

 (photo credit: Zoe O’Toole)

 Habitat: Water jellies are commonly found in British Columbia, The Puget Sound, and other estuaries and bays in Oregon, Washington, and Northern California.
-Although they are a pelagic species, they are tend to concentrate near shore.
+Although they are a pelagic species, they tend to concentrate near shore.

 Tide Pool Tidbits: